Visit Petra Like Indiana Jones: 1 Day in Petra

 From your viewpoint up by the Royal Tombs, you can look across and down at the Petra theatre and the Street of Facades.
 The Street of Facades has a number (approximately 40 or so) small tombs built into the mountain.
 It is believed that these smaller tombs belonged to wealthy officials.
 You’ll also find some caves here as well that are quite rough compared to the neat, carved tombs.
 It is thought that these caves served as a place for family members to grieve for their loved ones.

 As you walk past the Street of Facades, you’ll come to the Petra Theatre.
 It is built in a Roman design but follows the Nabatean tradition of being carved out of the rock.
+It’s the only Roman theatre in the world to be carved, not built.
 The theatre is quite large and it is estimated that it could hold around 8500 people.

 Colonnade Street

 Continuing along the main road past the theatre, you’ll come to Colonnade Street which is really the last main section on the road in Petra.
 You’ll walk on ancient flagstones and past the ruins of a number of arches and temples.
 There are plenty of excavation sites still being uncovered along this part of Petra as well as the Byzantine Church and Winged Lion Temple.
-At the end of the street, you’ll find two of Petra’s restaurants, the Al-Habees Museum, the Archeological Museum, and the path to the Monastery.
+At the end of the street, you’ll find a couple of restaurants, toilets, and the path to the Monastery.

 The Petra Monastery